 - Respect wildlife and plants.
 Leave plants and rocks where you find them.
 Avoid contact with animals by keeping a clean camp and by not feeding the wild animals.

 - Camping regulations.
 Camp at least 150 feet from roads, trails and water.
 Obtain a camping permit from a Forest Ranger for groups of 10 or more or stays of more than three nights in one spot.
-There are eight designated camping areas in the vicinity of Santanoni’s Main Lodge.
+There are nine designated camping areas in the vicinity of Santanoni’s Main Lodge.
 Use dead or downed wood for campfires and make sure fires are out when you leave.
 For complete regulations, contact a DEC office.